sebastianczech/Learning-CI-CD/README.md

 ## Robot Framework

 [To install Robot Framework, I used Docker](https://hub.docker.com/r/robotframework/rfdocker).
 To integrate it with Jenkins, [there is needed additional plugin](https://plugins.jenkins.io/robot/).
+After tests are finished, [results should be published to Jenkins](https://www.jenkins.io/doc/pipeline/steps/robot/).

 ``TODO - build some e2e tests``